 Solution details.
 Describe the contemplated solution by listing planned services, modules, components, and their importance.

 Diagrammatic representation of the solution.
-Identify the diagrams that need to be created to help understand and communicate the structure and design principles.
+Identify the diagrams that need to be created to help understanding and communication of the structure and design principles.

 Maintenance & Support